Thank you for visiting the Queensland Maritime Museum.

 Saving ST Forceful

-The Queensland Maritime Museum needs your help for the slipping of our steam tug Forceful next year.
-The cost of the slipping is beyond what the Museum can afford, so the Museum has launched a fund raising campaign to raise $27 000 to allow for the slipping.
-We will be posting regular updates on our Face Book page, so log on and keep up with the progress of this campaign.
+The Queensland Maritime Museum asked for your help for the slipping of our steam tug Forceful this year.
+The cost of the slipping is beyond what the Museum can afford, so the Museum launched a fund raising campaign to raise $27 000 to allow for the slipping.

 Forceful will be 90 next year and without good, ongoing care she will be lost to present and future generations.
 From 1926 to 1975 she played a major role within the port of Brisbane as well as in Darwin during World War 2.
 As a Museum ship, she regularly carried passengers on day trips down the Brisbane River to Moreton Bay.
 Regretfully, because of her age, structural deterioration has caused the cessation of these cruises.
 However, she remains a significant reminder of Brisbane maritime past.